 Frequently Asked Questions

-We're an initiative of IBM Corporate Social Responsibility that connects researchers with free and massive computing power, donated by volunteers around the world, to advance scientific research on our planet's most pressing issues.
+We are a grant initiative of IBM Corporate Social Responsibility that connects researchers with massive computing power, donated by volunteers around the world, to advance scientific research on our planet's most pressing issues.
 Anyone with a computer, Raspberry Pi, or Android device can sign up to participate.
-To date, more than 780,000 individuals and 440 organizations have contributed more than two billion years of computing power to support 31 research projects, including studies about low-cost water filtration systems and new materials for capturing solar energy efficiently.
+To date, volunteers have contributed more than two billion years of computing power to support 31 research projects, including studies about low-cost water filtration systems and new materials for capturing solar energy efficiently.

-Our research partners have published over 50 peer-reviewed scientific papers in journals including Science, Nature and PLOS.
-This crowdsourced computing power, which is provided to researchers for free, often allows them to take on research efforts at an unprecedented scale, pursue new research approaches and get the work done in years instead of decades.
+Our research partners have published more than 50 peer-reviewed scientific papers in journals including Science, Nature and PLOS.
+This crowdsourced computing power often allows them to take on research efforts at an unprecedented scale, pursue new research approaches and get the work done in years instead of decades.

 Since 2004, World Community Grid has supported a number of environmental research efforts including: